jlpteaching/ECS201A/hw1/hw1.rst

 Submission of your code and your report will be done through Canvas_.
 See the submission_ section below for more information.

+*Please submit your report as a separate PDF, and not in the archive!*
+Not only does this make things easier for me to grade, but I can give you feedback directly onto your report.

 .. _Canvas: https://canvas.ucdavis.edu/courses/146759

 Overview